AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A.**, Dagan, G., Watson-Parris, D., Stier, P.: Rapid adjustments control the sensitivity of fast changes in local and global precipitation to the spatial pattern of absorbing aerosol

- - **Williams, A.**, Hempel, T.: How does Tropical Sea-Surface Temperature Variability Impact the Radiative Forcing of Indonesian Wildfires?
+ - **Williams, A.**, Hempel, T.: How does tropical sea-surface temperature variability alter the radiative forcing from Indonesian wildfires?

  - **Williams, A.**: Simulating the Matsuno-Gill response to tropical heating with a cloud-resolving model